 “I love the constant challenges and ever changing variables of global immigration.
 There are always new developments to assess and apply to our work.
 It is so satisfying to successfully navigate sometimes rough waters and help our clients achieve their mobility goals.”

-Susan is a Partner in the San Francisco office of Berry Appleman & Leiden LLP.
+Susan is a Partner in the Dallas office of Berry Appleman & Leiden LLP.
 She concentrates on business immigration matters including nonimmigrant visas, labor certification issues, immigrant visa petitions, and adjustment of status applications.
 Susan regularly advises clients on petitions for individuals of Extraordinary Ability, Outstanding Researchers and Multinational Managers as well as compliance issues, including I-9 compliance and Labor Condition Application compliance, the immigration implications of mergers and acquisitions, and immigration issues facing start-up companies.

 Susan garnered extensive immigration law experience prior to joining BAL, both at a boutique immigration firm in Southern California as well as at a full service firm in San Francisco.
 Additionally, she has practiced labor and employment law, held an editorial position with The Labor Letters, Inc., and served as Adjunct Professor of Labor Relations at Woodbury University.

 University of California, Irvine, Bachelor of Arts, Economics